PacktPublishing/Learn-Ethical-Hacking-From-Scratch_/README.md

 * [Complete Ethical Hacking and Penetration Testing for Web Apps [Video]](https://www.packtpub.com/networking-and-servers/complete-ethical-hacking-and-penetration-testing-web-apps-video)

 * [How Hackers Find SQL Injections in Minutes with Sqlmap [Video]](https://www.packtpub.com/application-development/how-hackers-find-sql-injections-minutes-sqlmap-video)
-### Download a free PDF

- <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
-<p align="center"> <a href="https://packt.link/free-ebook/9781789340297">https://packt.link/free-ebook/9781789340297 </a> </p>